weixinsoh/ProjectMaster/README.md

     - Filtering tasks
     - Assigning new tasks
     - Deleting allocated tasks

-    It's worth noting that the sorting and filtering features function similarly to those available in the Product Backlog.
-    Small Reminder: Task addition and deletion is restricted once sprint has started.
+    *Small Reminder: Task addition and deletion is restricted once sprint has started.*

 3. **Task Status:**  Tasks can have one of four statuses: Not Started, In Progress, Completed, or Overdue.
 You can easily update the status of a task by using a simple drag-and-drop action.
+However, tasks in the completed sprint cannot be dragged.

+4. **Special Consideration:** Tasks that have not been marked as "Done" by the end of the sprint will automatically be relocated to the "Overdue" column.
+Overdue tasks will not return to the Product Backlog, hence you will need to re-add them manually.

+#### Sorting Tasks in Sprint Backlog

+1. **Sorting Orders:**
+   - Most Urgent to Least Urgent
+   - Least Urgent to Most Urgent
+   - Oldest to Most Recent
+   - Most Recent to Oldest

+2. **Using the Sorting Menu:** On the Sprint Backlog page, you'll find a drop-down menu for sorting tasks.
+Click on the menu to access sorting options.

+3. **Applying Sort Orders:** Select a sorting order from the list to organize your tasks under each status column.

+#### Filtering Tasks in Sprint Backlog

+1. **Selecting Tags:** Tags such as Frontend, Backend, API, Testing, Framework, UI, UX, and Database are available to categorize your tasks.
+When visualising task cards on the Sprint Backlog, you can narrow down tasks based on task tags.

+2. **Using the Filter Menu:** On the Sprint Backlog page, you'll find a drop-down menu for filtering tasks.
+Click on the menu to access filter options.

+3. **Applying Filters:** Choose one tag from the list to filter tasks based on your criteria.
+Once selected, only the tasks that match the chosen tags will be displayed under its status column.

 ### Assigning Tasks to Sprint

 1. **Add task to sprint:** Locate the "+" button within the Sprint Backlog section and click on it.
 This action will redirect you to a page where you can assign tasks to the sprint.
+The "+" button is hidden once the sprint starts, indicating that tasks cannot be added during an active sprint.

 2. **Select Task:** On the assignment page, you'll find a list of tasks that haven't been assigned to a specific sprint.
 Check the checkbox associated with the task card to select the tasks for assignment to the current sprint.

 3. **Confirm Assignment:** After selecting the desired tasks, click on the "Done" button.
 This action will successfully assign the selected tasks to the sprint.

 4. **Navigate Back:** You can return to the Sprint Backlog page by clicking on the "Back" button.
 This button will take you back to the previous page.

+#### Deleting Tasks from Sprint

+1. **Delete Button:** On each task in the Sprint Backlog, you'll find a small bin icon in the bottom-right corner.
+Click on this bin icon to access the delete feature.
+The bin icon is hidden once the sprint starts, indicating that tasks cannot be deleted during an active sprint.

+2. **Applying Delete Feature:** After clicking the bin icon, the task will be promptly removed from the Sprint Backlog page, and moved back to the Product Backlog page.
+Once this action is completed, the task will no longer be visible or accessible within the Sprint Backlog.

 ### Viewing Sprint Task Details and Accummulation of Effort Chart